USS Long Beach (CGN-9)

 Long Beach was laid down 2 December 1957, launched 14 July 1959 and commissioned 9 September 1961 under the command of then-Captain Eugene Parks Wilkinson, who previously served as the first commanding officer of the world's first nuclear-powered vessel, the submarine USS Nautilus.
-She deployed to Vietnam during the Vietnam War and served numerous times in the Western Pacific, Indian Ocean and Persian Gulf.
-By the 1990s, nuclear power was deemed too expensive to use on surface ships smaller than an aircraft carrier in view of defense budget cutbacks after the end of the Cold War.
+She was deployed to Vietnam during the Vietnam War and served numerous times in the Western Pacific, Indian Ocean and Persian Gulf.
+But by the 1990s, nuclear power was deemed too expensive to use on surface ships smaller than an aircraft carrier in view of defense budget cutbacks after the end of the Cold War.
 Long Beach was decommissioned on 1 May 1995 instead of receiving her third nuclear refueling and proposed upgrade.
-After removal of the nuclear fuel, superstructure, and sections of the bow and stern, the hull segment containing the reactor and machinery spaces was moored at Puget Sound Naval Shipyard and sold for scrapping.
+After removal of the nuclear fuel, superstructure, and sections of the bow and stern, the hull segment containing the reactor and machinery spaces was moored at Puget Sound Naval Shipyard and sold for scrap.

 Configuration

 Long Beach was originally intended to be a smaller frigate, but was then redesigned and expanded to a cruiser hull, allowing for an open space just aft of the bridge "box".
 This open space was first planned to accommodate the mounting of a Regulus nuclear-armed cruise missile, but was then changed to four launch tubes for the Polaris missile.
-However, the space was eventually occupied by the 5"/38 caliber gun mounts and the ASROC system.
+However, the space was eventually occupied by the 5-inch/38-caliber gun mounts and the ASROC system.
 Long Beach was the last cruiser built with a World War II-era cruiser hull style, as later new-build cruisers were built with different hull forms, such as the converted frigates Leahy, Bainbridge, Belknap, Truxtun, and the California and Virginia classes, or the Ticonderoga-class cruiser that was built on a Spruance-class destroyer hull.

 The high box-like superstructure contained the SCANFAR system, consisting of the AN/SPS-32 and AN/SPS-33 phased array radars.
 One of the reasons Long Beach was a single-ship class was because she was an experimental platform for these radars, which were precursors to the AN/SPY-1 phased array systems later installed on Aegis equipped Ticonderoga-class cruisers and Arleigh Burke-class destroyers.
-Photos taken at her commissioning and for some time thereafter, show that the taller, narrower AN/SPS-33 panels were not installed on the superstructure until a later date.
+The taller, narrower AN/SPS-33 panels were not installed on the superstructure until some time after her commissioning.
 At the time, Long Beach had the highest bridge of any ship smaller than an aircraft carrier.

 In addition to steel, Long Beach was built with 450 tons of structural aluminum.
 Because of this unusually high quantity of aluminum, she was assigned the voice radio call sign "Alcoa".
 The ship was propelled by two nuclear reactors, one for each propeller shaft, and was capable of speeds in excess of 30 kn.
-The ship was originally designed with "all-missile" armament, but was fitted with two 5"/38 caliber gun mounts amidships on the orders of President John F. Kennedy.
+The ship was originally designed with "all-missile" armament, but was fitted with two 5-inch/38-caliber gun mounts amidships on the orders of President John F. Kennedy.